savelee/leeboonstra-new/source/_posts/write-apress.md

 ---
-title: Apress - The Definitive Guide to Conversational AI with Dialogflow and Google Cloud Platform
+title: Apress - The Definitive Guide to Conversational AI with Dialogflow and Google Cloud
 categories:
 - Writing
 class: Writing